• Skip to primary navigation

 Jump to Recipe - Print Recipe

 Making your own 10 minute Toasted Sesame Ginger Dressing at home is a quick way to skip the store-bought preservatives while adding huge flavor to your weekly lunches.
+This vibrant Asian style dressing relies on pantry staples and unique pickled ginger to elevate simple greens.
+It is the ideal topping for crunchy slaws or a great marinade.

-Why You Will Love This Dressing
+Why You Will Love This Toasted Sesame Ginger Dressing

-The Ingredients for The Sesame Ginger Vinaigrette
+The Ingredients for the Toasted Sesame Ginger Vinaigrette

-How to Make the Sesame Ginger Sauce
+How to Make the Best Toasted Sesame Ginger Sauce

-1. Combine Base Ingredients Place the avocado oil, rice vinegar, soy sauce, sesame oil, sweetener, pickled ginger, and ginger liquid into your blender.
+1. Combine Ingredients Place the avocado oil, rice vinegar, soy sauce, sesame oil, sweetener, pickled ginger, and ginger liquid into your blender.

 2. Emulsify Blend on high for 20 to 30 seconds until the mixture looks uniform and creamy.
 This step ensures the oil and vinegar stay combined.